Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 ### Defining a PinMap and Device Set

-We will now define a pinMap to define an numerical id for abstract pin that can represent things such as a specific pin on an embedded board.
+We will now define a pinMap to define a numerical ID for an abstract pin that can represent things such as a specific pin on an embedded board.

 ```
 val pmap1: Map[String, Z] = Map.empty[String, Z] ++ ISZ(